Silvanoc/margo-gitops-poc/README.md

 As of now public repositories in the GitHub Container Registry are being used as OCI-registry repositories for publication.

-_Disclaimer_: this PoC applies the app signing approach that can be implicitly found in the [docker-compose deployment provided example](https://specification.margo.org/margo-api-reference/workload-api/desired-state-api/desired-state/#example-standalone-device-application-deployment-specification), without questioning it convenience.
+_Disclaimer_: this PoC applies the app signing approach that can be implicitly found in the [docker-compose deployment provided example](https://specification.margo.org/margo-api-reference/workload-api/desired-state-api/desired-state/#example-standalone-device-application-deployment-specification), without questioning its convenience.

 ## Structure